-A physician assistant is a very important member of the health care team.
+A physician assistant is a very important member of the healthcare team.
 Physical Assistants (PA) include doctors, surgeons, nurses, and other medical professionals, who provide primary medical services to in and outpatients.
 Many of us incorrectly referPhysician Assistants as Physician’s assistant, a person who assists the doctor or surgeon in their duty.
 However, both are completely different, in terms of qualifications, experience, and services offered.

 If you choose to become a Physician Assistant, know that you will be responsible for moving the hospital and clinics in the right direction effectively.
 This guide is for individuals who are interested in pursuing a career in medical discipline and want to know the steps to become a Physician Assistant.

-What Exactly a Physician Assistant Does
+What Exactly A Physician Assistant Does

 The role of physician assistants is diverse.
-They provide varied services, such as perform examinations, order tests, diagnose injuries and diseases, review reports, prescribe medication, monitor progress, and provide treatment.
+They provide varied services, such as performing examinations, order tests, diagnose injuries and diseases, review reports, prescribe medication, monitor progress, and provide treatment.
 In many hospitals, physician assistants are referred to as medical specialty, for he can be a family practice PA, a general surgery, or a cardiology PA.
 They play a crucial role in diagnosing and treating patients and may have a variety of skills.
 They are trained to work with patients of all ages, illnesses and diseases, and all walks of life.

 Physician assistants are required to have the advanced educational qualification and intensive training in the medical environment.
 This is because, apart from diagnosing illnesses and prescribing medications, they have to also provide support during surgical procedures, create treatment plans, and work in a multi-specialty hospital.